Hornbill-Docs/esp-user-guide/esp-user-guide/index.md

 ### Configuration
 ![Configuration](/_books/esp-user-guide/images/config-cog.png)

-The Cog icon takes you to Hornbill Configuration.
-This will default to your user profile, and additional configuration options may be available, based on the roles that you have been given.
+The cog icon takes you to Hornbill Configuration.
+This will default to your user profile, and additional configuration options may be available based on the roles that you have been given.

 <!-- https://wiki.hornbill.com/index.php?title=Navigation -->